 GERMANY’S FOREIGN TRADE SURPLUS DECREASED THIS MONTH

-Germany’s seasonally and calendar adjusted exports increased by 0.7 percent in October compared to the previous month due to the Chinese and European Union trade disputes with the US, while imports increased by 1.3 percent.
+Germany’s foreign trade data have updates for this month.
+Seasonally and calendar adjusted exports of the country increased by 0.7 percent in October.
+Comparison to the previous month brings out this data.
+This is due to the Chinese and European Union trade disputes with the US.
+Besides, imports increased by 1.3 percent.

 Foreign Trade Surplus Decreased